Energy-Enhanced Dimension Eight SMEFT Effects in VBF Higgs production: Energy-enhanced effects of dimension eight operators in VBF

 In these expressions, \(g_{\rm SM}\) denotes a SM coupling constant, and \(c_6\) and \(c_8\) are representative Wilson coefficients that arise at each order, indicating the relative importance of different terms as energy scales increase.
 From these, we can write down the ratio of the dimension-eight interference piece to the dimension-six interference piece

-For a fixed $\Lambda \sim \text{TeV}$, the Wilson coefficients for energy-enhanced dimension six operators such as $c^{(3)}_{Hq}$ must be $\ll 1$ to be consistent with LEP, while dimension-eight contact operators are unconstrained.
-This allows a hierarchy in couplings, $c_6 \ll c_8$ (for a given $\Lambda$) that upsets the usual power counting, enhancing the effects of dimension-eight by $c_8/c_6$.
-Note that we are ignorant of this possibility until we work to $\mathcal O(1/\Lambda^4)$.
+For a fixed \(\Lambda \sim \text{TeV}\), the Wilson coefficients for energy-enhanced dimension six operators such as \(c^{(3)}_{Hq}\) must be \(\ll 1\) to be consistent with LEP, while dimension-eight contact operators are unconstrained.
+This allows a hierarchy in couplings, \(c_6 \ll c_8\) (for a given \(\Lambda\)) that upsets the usual power counting, enhancing the effects of dimension-eight by \(c_8/c_6\).
+Note that we are ignorant of this possibility until we work to \(\mathcal{O}(1/\Lambda^4)\).
+There are many mechanisms such as in extended gauge group models (e.g. additional $Z'$ bosons or non-Abelian structures)~\cite{Langacker:2008yv}, cancellations among multiple heavy gauge fields reduce dimension-six contributions while leaving dimension-eight operators intact.~\cite{Corbett:2021eux,Dawson:2024ozw}, emphasizing the need for including higher-dimension effects in precision analyses.

 Let us plug in some numbers to illustrate this point better.
 In the kinematic regime where \( E^2/\Lambda^2 \sim 1/5 \), higher-order contributions are typically suppressed by factors of \( E^2/\Lambda^2 \).
 As a result, the squared amplitudes scale as \( |A|^2_{1/\Lambda^4} \sim 0.2|A|^2_{1/\Lambda^2} \) and \( |A|^2_{1/\Lambda^6} \sim 0.2|A|^2_{1/\Lambda^4} \sim 0.04\,|A|^2_{1/\Lambda^2} \).
 However, if there is a significant discrepancy between the coefficients \( c_6 \) and \( c_8 \), such as \( c_8/c_6 \sim 5 \), the relation \( |A|^2_{1/\Lambda^2} \sim |A|^2_{1/\Lambda^4} \) can still hold.
 In this case, the dominant contribution to the overall \( \mathcal{O}(1/\Lambda^4) \) effect comes from the dimension-eight term, as the dimension-six term is relatively suppressed.
 From this argument, it is clear that the larger the value of \( c_8/c_6 \), the smaller \( E/\Lambda \) needs to be in order for the relation \( |A|^2_{1/\Lambda^2} \sim |A|^2_{1/\Lambda^4} \) to hold.
 This increases the control over the EFT, as it preserves its predictability for a wider range of energies.